Medically reviewed on Jan 3, 2019

 - Physical exam.
 Your doctor or dentist will examine your lips and mouth to look for abnormalities — areas of irritation, such as sores and white patches (leukoplakia).

-Once mouth cancer is diagnosed, your doctor works to determine the extent, or stage, of your cancer.
+Once mouth cancer is diagnosed, your doctor works to determine the extent (stage) of your cancer.
 Mouth cancer staging tests may include:

 Treatment for mouth cancer depends on your cancer's location and stage, as well as your overall health and personal preferences.
 You may have just one type of treatment, or you may undergo a combination of cancer treatments.
 Treatment options include surgery, radiation and chemotherapy.
 Discuss your options with your doctor.